JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 you will not get updates to Documenter automatically, and hence need to upgrade Documenter's major version yourself.

+!!! note
+While testing your `doc/make.jl` script, you may need to add it as a dependency to the `docs/Project.toml` environment, which can cause the travis-CI documentation step to fail.
+Make sure, therefore, that the `docs/Project.toml` you commit does not contain your `PACKAGE_NAME` as a dependency.

 ## The `deploydocs` Function